netervati/pseudo-rest-api/content/docs/http-methods.md

 # HTTP Methods

 **PseudoRESTAPI** exposes your models via [PseudoGatewayAPI](https://gateway.pseudorestapi.com/).
-You can use any tool to send requests to your mock server.
+You can use any tool to send requests to your fake server.
 Just make sure to encode your credentials in **base64** string.

 ## GET